 Business canvas and MVDP

-From 'good idea' to something people actually dare to build on.
+From 'good idea' to something people dare to build on.

 Business canvas for a data product